 - What IT resources will be needed to implement the proposed solution?

-- Where does a specific RFP/contract fall within the College's priorities?
+- Where does a specific purchase fall within the university's priorities?

 First Step - Submission

 If a user has identified a particular technology issue, the user should contact IT as early in the process as possible by submitting the requirements/request to Request IT.
-After logging-in to Request IT, click on Service Request, choose Technology Procurement Review and fill-out the form.
+After logging-in to Request IT, click on Buy Something, choose your type of request (Hardware & Accessories, Enterprise Applications, or Desktop Software), then select Purchase Approval Request or Procurement Review and fill-out the form.
 If you have a suggested solution (vendor/contract), please include that in the form as well.
-When complete, click Submit Request.
+When complete, click Submit.

 Second Step - Evaluation

 The CIO's office will evaluate the request and investigate all possible solutions before the procurement process begins.
-Once a solution is chosen and funding is identified, each potential or active RFP/contract is evaluated collaboratively by IT and Procurement to determine the priority for moving each individual project forward.
-Each task is evaluated on how it fits within College priorities as identified by the Board of Visitors and senior management, the criticality of the system to the efficient functioning of the College, available IT and Procurement resources and internal and task driven deadlines.
+Once a solution is chosen and funding is identified, each potential or active purchase is evaluated collaboratively by IT and Procurement to determine the priority for moving each individual project forward.
+Each task is evaluated on how it fits within W&M priorities as identified by the Board of Visitors and senior management, the criticality of the system to the efficient functioning of the university, available IT and Procurement resources and internal and task driven deadlines.

 Third step - Prioritization